Single Euro Payments Area: Goals

-The aim of SEPA is to improve the efficiency of cross-border payments and turn the previously fragmented national markets for euro payments into a single domestic one.
-SEPA enables customers to make cashless euro payments to any account located anywhere in the area, using a single bank account and a single set of payment instruments.
+The aim of SEPA as stated in 2008 was to improve the efficiency of cross-border payments and turn the previously fragmented national markets for euro payments into a single domestic one.
+SEPA would enable customers to make cashless euro payments to any account located anywhere in the area, using a single bank account and a single set of payment instruments.
 People who have a bank account in a eurozone country can use it to receive salaries and make payments all over the eurozone, for example when they take a job in a new country.

 The project includes the development of common financial instruments, standards, procedures, and infrastructure to enable economies of scale.
-This should, in turn, reduce the overall cost to the European economy of moving capital around the region (estimated as 2-3% of total GDP).
+As of 2007, it was estimated this could reduce the overall cost to the European economy of moving capital around the region by up to 2–3% of total GDP).

 SEPA does not cover payments in currencies other than the euro.
 This means that domestic payments in SEPA countries not using the euro will continue to use local schemes, but cross-border payments will use SEPA and the euro with eurozone countries to a high degree.

 The Nordic countries (other than Finland) do not use the euro and have no plans to adopt the euro.
-These four countries (Sweden, Denmark, Norway, and Iceland) started initiatives during 2017-2019 for simpler, faster, and cheaper cross-border payments between one another.
+These four countries (Sweden, Denmark, Norway, and Iceland) started initiatives during 2017–2019 for simpler, faster, and cheaper cross-border payments between one another.
+These initiatives have however not been successful.